jeraldlyh/smu-cs202-push-relabel/README.md

 > Push relabel is an algorithm that computes maximum flow in a flow network.
 It's considered one of the most efficient maximum flow algorithms that is able to achieve O(V^E) time complexity which is asymptopically more efficient than O(VE^2) Edmonds-Karp algorithm that adopts breadth-first search (BFS). ([Source](https://en.wikipedia.org/wiki/Push%E2%80%93relabel_maximum_flow_algorithm))

 ## Visualization
 [Debug Visualizer](https://marketplace.visualstudio.com/items?itemName=hediet.debug-visualizer) is used in this demonstration to better visualize the underlying implementation and data structure of *Push-Relabel* algorithm.
+Vertices are displayed with labels (Height : Excess Flow)

 **Graph Color Legend**
 - Red - Adjacent vertex that is selected to receive excess flow